mocha-lang/spec/README.md

 ```

 ## Lexical elements
-These characters or groupings of characters can legally appear in mocha source files.
+These characters or groupings of characters can legally appear in Mokka source files.

 // TODO